 The Eric LeGrand Story: An Inspiration to All

-Okay, so you’re probably wondering, who is Eric LeGrand and what did he do to deserve to be honored as the May, Athlete of the Month.
+Okay, so you’re probably wondering who Eric LeGrand is and why he deserves to be honored.
 To be honest, I had never heard of Eric LeGrand until a few days ago when I saw a news piece about him on the national news.
 Intrigued, I quickly started reading about Eric’s story, and what a story it is.
 If you want to read an inspiring tale about how a young and talented athlete turned a tragedy into something positive then read on.
-For his courage and determination in the face of extreme adversity and for his inspiring positive outlook on life we have selected Eric LeGrand as the May, 2012 Athlete of the Month.
-Congratulations Eric.
+For his courage and determination in the face of extreme adversity and for his inspiring positive outlook on life, I've decided to write this article on Eric.

 Eric was born in Avenel, New Jersey on September 4th, 1990 and began playing football at a very early age.
 He was a four year starter for the Colonia High School Patriots football team as both a linebacker and running back and during his senior year was ranked as the no. 21 top middle linebacker prospect in the country by the High School Scouting organizations.
 His decision to remain in the state of New Jersey to play his college football at Rutgers University was certainly a decision that must have put a smile onto the face of head coach Greg Schiano.